Traditional Food in Egypt, Authentic Flavors & Iconic Dishes You Must Try

 Bread: The Soul of the Table

-Bread, known locally as eish baladi, is central to Egyptian life.
-The word eish literally means “life,” highlighting its importance.
-This round, flat whole-wheat bread accompanies nearly every meal and is often used as a utensil to scoop food.
+Known as eish baladi, bread is central to Egyptian life.
+The word eish literally means “life,” reflecting its importance in every household.

 Legumes and Grains